About the project

 Entitlement to ESA is in most cases decided on a ‘points’ basis whereby claimants are scored in a Work Capability Assessment according to their physical and or mental health limitations.
 However, our research suggests that substantial numbers of vulnerable people are ending up in the wrong category and inappropriately assessed fit for work.

-There are ‘exceptional circumstance’ regulations within the relevant legislation which should be protecting those deemed most at risk.
+There are ‘exceptional circumstance’ regulations within the Employment and Support Allowance (ESA) and Universal Credit (UC) regulations which should be protecting those deemed most at risk.
 However, these regulations are not well known about and numbers qualifying into this category are dropping.